 The new forms are shorter and easier to fill out.
 Answers to one question, "What would you like to say about this course to a student who is considering taking it in the future?”, are released to Stanford students to enable them to share their experiences.

 When customizing your course evaluation text, you’ll be asked to describe the learning goals of your course.
 Visit Writing Learning Goals to learn how to articulate those goals and to see good examples of learning goals in various disciplines.

-TA appointments are typically for 10 hours per week.
+TA appointments in the statistics department are typically for 10 hours per week.
 Duties include holding office hours, grading (homework, tests, exams), preparing solutions and teaching sections.
 They do not prepare for or teach lectures.
 TAs not holding sections should schedule office hours for at least two hours per week, either two hours together or one hour twice a week.
-Office hours should not be held in the student offices.
+Office hours should not be held in student offices.
 If the demand for grading is such that it exceeds the hourly availability of the TAs, the department may provide paid graders.
 Contact the Student Services Manager to inquire about the latter.